boa-dev/boa/docs/debugging.md

 ### VS Code Debugger

-The quickest way to get debugging is to re-open the workspace in the container (using the Dockerfile provided).
-This is using the [Remote Containers][remote_containers] plugins.
-Once inside make sure you have the CodeLLDB extension installed and add breakpoints.
+The quickest way to get debugging is to use the CodeLLDB plugin and add breakpoints.
+You can get more information [here][blog_debugging].

 ### LLDB Manual debugging